TuyulMohak/Shimano-Task-Rivandra/README.md

 This system not include any registration, it's handled by admin to add and delete or update user, and assigning them to specific group.

+first to seed the database, run the following command.
+`dotnet run seeddata`

 **User**

 **User** table contain all **Users** and the **Group** they're assigned